 It’s also worth noting the Work at Height Regulations 2005, which also maintains that equipment used in dangerous situations is inspected at regular intervals.

-Here at Heightsafe Systems, we offer a range of fall arrest equipment that ranges from lanyards to fall arrest blocks.
+Here at Heightsafe, we offer a range of fall arrest equipment that ranges from lanyards to fall arrest blocks.
 All of our equipment is tested, inspected and certified to the appropriate standards and compliance requirements.
 Alongside this, we regularly carry out PPE (Personal Protective Equipment) kit testing and maintenance checks for many of our clients, alongside managing their fall arrest assets.
 This way employers can be sure their employees are safe when working at height and that they are operating in line with legislation.

-Alternatively, if you would like some more information about our fall arrest equipment, or our testing and inspection services, please get in touch on 020 3819 7199, or contact us online.
+If you would like some more information about our fall arrest equipment, or our testing and inspection services, please get in touch on 020 3819 7199, or contact us online.